 The Boss in the Saints Row series goes from merely taking part in criminal activities to a boarderline sociopath whose possibly only saving grace is caring about the other Saints.
 Saints Row: The Third has the gang become Lighter and Softer and the Saints and Boss really only fight other gangs, corrupt police and soldiers who place the city under martial law.
 Boss also becomes a lot more caring throughout the game, and by Saints Row IV s/he begins as utterly heroic and only gets better from there, to the point s/he would actually make an off kilter but still fine President.

-In the Animal Crossing series, the Grumpy and Snooty villagers have become nicer with each game.
-The grumpy villagers have gone from jaded jerks to just being rough on the edges, while snooty villagers have gone from narcissistic and elitist to kind but with refined tastes.
+The Cranky and Snooty villagers have become nicer with each game.
+The cranky villagers have gone from jaded jerks to just being rough on the edges, while snooty villagers have gone from narcissistic and elitist to kind but with refined tastes.

 Gracie in New Leaf, who actually gives you one of the four rare mannequins after her store in the main street opens, and she even understands if you decide not to buy one of her clothes/furniture.